 Like many school districts across the country, my district started the year with students learning from home.

+While the other librarians and I wanted to support students and teachers in any way we could, we decided that our top priority would be getting books into students’ hands.
 When Kids Say ‘I’m not a reader’: How Librarians Can Disrupt Traumatic Reading Practices - MindShift.
 Shaming reading choices and judging what students want to read.

 If students are told that what they like to read (comics, manga and fan fiction for example) do not “count,” they can disengage and lose their identities as readers.
 Book leveling, which is often generated by a computer system that may incorrectly assess complexity of theme and language.
 Research Art 1 Vocabulary.
 Teachers Connecting with Teacher Librarians - Information Literacy.
 You could be putting your child off reading – here's how to change that.
 Not every child is a bookworm, but research shows that developing a love of reading early in life can provide many benefits.

 From a positive impact on academic achievement, increased general knowledge, vocabulary growth, improved writing ability, and helping children to develop empathy, it’s clear reading can play an important role in a child’s development.
 Promoting reading for pleasure in school libraries - SCIS.
 Book clubs When I started at the Academy, I had one book club.

 Now I have three, with a total of 30 participants.
 With greater demand for genre-specific book groups, that number is likely to increase this year.
 We shadow some local book awards, which really enthuses the readers, and are very fortunate to attend award ceremonies to meet the authors of the books they have been reading.
 We also have group reads, which have resulted in two cinema trips this year.
 Why reading for pleasure is important?
 Reading is one of the most accessible and affordable arts activities and its benefits are well documented – OECD research shows that reading for pleasure is the single most important indicator of a child’s future success.